microsoft/vscode-l10n/l10n-dev/README.md

 }
 ```

-> **Note**: You don't need the comments in the localized bundles since the comments are only useful for translators translating the original bundle.
+> **Note** You don't need the comments in the localized bundles since the comments are only useful for translators translating the original bundle.

-> **Note**: Make sure your `package.json` has an `l10n` field that points to where you are storing these bundles.
+> **Note** Make sure your `package.json` has an `l10n` field that points to where you are storing these bundles.
 For example:
 >
 > ```json
 > {